 NEW: Source Code - Help out with translating this to new languages!

-You can also see a video of a strong player talking through his thoughts at this link.
+You can see a video of a strong player talking through his thoughts at this link.

 This is a tile efficiency trainer for Japanese (Riichi) Mahjong.
 It could work for some other forms of Mahjong, but won't recognize any yaku/fan that aren't in Japanese Mahjong, so it will be somewhat inaccurate.